-This may be because most of the popular American foods originate in some other country.
+This may be because most of the popular foods in the USA originate in some other country.
 The pizza slice is Italian.
 Fries are Belgium or Dutch.
 Hamburgers and frankfurters?
 Likely German.
 But in the kitchens of the United States, they have been improved and added to, to become global icons for food lovers everywhere.
-Don't neglect the homegrown dishes either.
-There's the traditional stuff like clam chowder, key lime pie and Cobb salad, and most importantly the locavore movement of modern American food started by Alice Waters.
-This promotion of eco-awareness in food culture is carried on today by Michelle Obama.

 Cheeseburger -- a perfect example of making good things greater.